msveshnikov/allchat/README.md

 -   If your task require some compute, Python program will be created and executed in the background.
 Just say _Calculate first 100 Fibonacci numbers_
 -   Get the latest news from Google News in your preferred language and receive them directly in your inbox.
 Keep up with industry trends and advancements.
 Just say _Send me your comment about latest news_
 -   Create PowerPoint presentations.
 Just say _Create 10 slides for presentation "Comparison of CZC.cz and Alza.cz" then write a Python program that will save it to disk_ then run code and Save To resulting .pptx link
+-   Schedule action and send results to you.
+Just say _schedule hourly action: generate haiku about spring_

 # RUN LOCALLY